July 1922

 Hopkinson (1988), pgs 129 & 144

 Having secured Limerick City, some pro-Treaty troops are sent to Ennis, Co.
-Clare where they attack anti-Treaty positions and engage in wide-spread sweeps to arrest known anti-Treaty men.
+Clare where, over the next nine days, they attack anti-Treaty positions and engage in wide-spread sweeps to arrest known anti-Treaty men.
+They drive the anti-Treaty forces from Kildysart, Kilrush (on July 28th) and Kilkee (on July 30th).

 A report on the Curragh command states that JJ O’Connell (O/C Curragh command) has little knowledge of his command.